What is Interstitial Cystitis (IC) or chronic pelvic pain?

-Most IC patients have difficulty obtaining a diagnosis.
-The effect of IC on an individual’s life should not be underestimated.
+Unfortunately, most IC patients have difficulty obtaining a diagnosis.
+However, the effect of IC on an individual’s life should never be underestimated.
 IC can be debilitating and may cause the patient to experience feelings of helplessness and despair.
 Today, more than ever before, there is an improved understanding and awareness of pelvic pain by the medical community and the public at large.

 The symptoms of IC do not go away on their own, but may persist for a long time and even get worse.
 Symptoms usually worsen within the first 5 years and then level off.
 Patients with IC typically experience a period of symptom flare, or intensification, followed by periods of remission.